acend/cilium-basics-training/content/en/docs/06/_index.md

 One of the most basic CNI functions is the ability to enforce network policies and implement an in-cluster zero-trust container strategy.
 Network policies are a default Kubernetes object for controlling network traffic, but a CNI such as Cilium is required to enforce them.
 We will demonstrate traffic blocking with our simple app.

 {{% alert title="Note" color="primary" %}}
-If you are not yet familiar with Kubernetes Network Policies we suggest to go to the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/)
+If you are not yet familiar with Kubernetes Network Policies we suggest going to the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/)
 {{% /alert %}}